 He stressed that personal growth is much more than just building the right mindset; it’s also building the three other elements – heartset, healthset, and soulset.

 “Mindset is your psychology.
-You can have a great psychology and strong beliefs, but if you have a toxic heart you’re going to sabotage yourself.
+You can have great psychology and strong beliefs, but if you have a toxic heart you’re going to sabotage yourself.

 “Heartset is your emotionality.
 If your emotions are primarily that of sadness, pain, anger, and you haven’t forgiven people, you’ll be blocked from reaching your full potential.
 You’ll never be able to achieve world-class performance.